 Her imagery endures as one of the clearest visualizations of moral consequence in Japanese folklore.

-In modern contexts, dodomeki is often reinterpreted through psychological or social lenses.
+In modern contexts, dodomeki is often reinterpreted through psychological and social lenses.
 She may represent addiction, compulsive behavior, or the inability to escape one’s past actions.

-Contemporary art sometimes reframes the eyes as surveillance, guilt, or internalized judgment—updating the legend without altering its core logic.
+Contemporary art sometimes reframes the countless eyes as surveillance, guilt, or internalized judgment — updating the legend without altering its core logic.

 Dodomeki remains relevant because desire still accumulates.